-Practical classes onsite Mondays from 9am to 5pm (but not necessarily the whole period).
+- Mondays, 9am to 5pm (but not necessarily the whole period)

 Online delivery Tuesday, Thursday and Friday between the hours of 9am to 5pm (but not necessarily the whole period).

-Online delivery between the hours of 9am and 5pm (but not necessarily the whole period) and Wednesday from 9am to12pm.
+Online delivery Monday, 9am and 5pm (but not necessarily the whole period).

-Practice placement the whole of Term 1 with some preparatory online tutorials/lectures.
+Practice placements x 2 for Term 1 with some preparatory online tutorials/lectures.